John Dewy and David Kolb’s Learning Theory Essay Sample Ireland

 The experimental learning method helps people to learn about their strengths and weaknesses while they’re exploring, experimenting, and learning about new things.
 They can work upon their weaknesses to develop them into their strengths.

 Criticism of Experimental Learning Theory of Kolb

-- This experimental learning theory does not focus upon the non-reflective experience which plays an important role in the learning process.
+- This experimental learning theory does not focus on the non-reflective experience which plays an important role in the learning process.

-- It focuses mainly on individual learning and not on social learning groups and such process of learning may not even remain stable at every time.
+- It focuses mainly on individual learning and not on social learning groups and such a process of learning may not even remain stable every time.

 - Critics state that only individuals above 65 years of age are more observant and reflective in nature and this learning theory is very limited and restricted.